 The Birth of Abram

 Abram was born in a time of great trembling in the earth.
 Four centuries had passed since the Flood, and the memory of God’s covenant had faded from most of the nations.
 The sons of Noah multiplied, but they multiplied also in pride, ambition, and the worship of the works of their own hands.
 Cities rose along the rivers of Shinar, fortified with towers and temples, and kings demanded offerings as though they were themselves divine.
-Nimrod, the mighty one, ruled over these lands with a will of iron—first among the kings of the earth and the terror of all who opposed him (Genesis 10:8–10).
+Nimrod, the mighty one, ruled over these lands with a will of iron—first among the kings of the earth and the terror of all who opposed him Genesis 10:8–10 Josephus, Antiquities 1.4.2.

 Yet even in those darkening generations, the ancient patriarchs foresaw that the Lord would not leave mankind without hope.
-Noah warned his sons that corruption would rise after his death, and he prophesied that God would raise up from their own bloodline a “righteous branch” through whom knowledge would be renewed in the earth (Jubilees 10:13).
-To Shem he declared that the covenant would rest upon his tents (Genesis 9:26), and ancient tradition affirms that Shem preserved these words with expectation, knowing that truth would rise again from his lineage (Josephus, Antiquities 1.3.1).
+Noah warned his sons that corruption would rise after his death, and he prophesied that God would raise up from their own bloodline a “righteous branch” through whom knowledge would be renewed in the earth Jubilees 10:13.
+To Shem he declared that the covenant would rest upon his tents Genesis 9:26, and ancient tradition affirms that Shem preserved these words with expectation, knowing that truth would rise again from his lineage Josephus, Antiquities 1.3.1 Pseudo-Philo, Biblical Antiquities 6:1.
 Thus, even as idolatry spread across Shinar, the elders of the patriarchal house waited for the child whom God had appointed—one who would cast down idols, overthrow false worship, and restore the Ancient Order among the sons of men.

-Terah stood at the end of a long patriarchal line descending from Shem—Shem, Arphaxad, Shelah, Eber, Peleg, Reu, Serug, Nahor, and finally Terah (Genesis 11:10–26).
+Terah stood at the end of a long patriarchal line descending from Shem—Shem, Arphaxad, Shelah, Eber, Peleg, Reu, Serug, Nahor, and finally Terah Genesis 11:10–26.
 Yet the spiritual strength of this lineage had diminished with each generation.
 Scripture identifies Shem as the covenant-holder, and ancient tradition affirms that Eber alone among the later patriarchs refused to join the rebellion at Babel.
 Beyond these two, the record is largely silent regarding faithfulness.
-Ancient writings state that in the days of Serug, idolatry spread like a plague, for “the people turned to strange gods, and Serug taught them the ways of the Chaldeans, to worship images and carved idols” (Book of Jasher 11:7–13).
-By the time of Terah, the decline was complete, for Scripture plainly says, “Your fathers… served other gods” (Joshua 24:2).
-Ancient records affirm the same, describing his house as filled with carved images and the rituals of Shinar (Book of Jasher 11:19–21).
-Thus Terah was shaped more by the idolatrous world of Shinar than by the covenant of his forefathers, and when he hid Abram after the omen of the great star, it was not from devotion to prophecy but from fear for his own flesh and blood (Book of Jasher 8:1–4, 8:19).
+Ancient writings state that in the days of Serug, idolatry spread like a plague, for “the people turned to strange gods, and Serug taught them the ways of the Chaldeans, to worship images and carved idols” Book of Jasher 11:7–13 Chronicles of Jerahmeel 12–13.
+By the time of Terah, the decline was complete, for Scripture plainly says, “Your fathers… served other gods” Joshua 24:2.
+Ancient records affirm the same, describing his house as filled with carved images and the rituals of Shinar Book of Jasher 11:19–21.
+Thus Terah was shaped more by the idolatrous world of Shinar than by the covenant of his forefathers, and when he hid Abram after the omen of the great star, it was not from devotion to prophecy but from fear for his own flesh and blood Book of Jasher 8:1–4, 8:19.

 In those days a great sign appeared in the heavens, seen by the watchers of Shinar before Abram was born.
-A star rose from the east with a brilliance that consumed the lights around it, and the astrologers came before Nimrod declaring that a child would soon be born who would cast down his idols and overturn his kingdom (Book of Jasher 8:1–4), (Chronicles of Jerahmeel 12), (al-Tabari, History of the Prophets and Kings).
-Terrified, Nimrod commanded that every male child born in that year be slain (Book of Jasher 8:13–15), (Pirkei de-Rabbi Eliezer 27).
-This decree reflected the ancient pattern of kings who, when warned by heavenly signs, sought to secure their dominion by destroying the sons of the righteous—just as Pharaoh later slew the male children of Israel (Josephus, Antiquities 2.9.2).
+A star rose from the east with a brilliance that consumed the lights around it, and the astrologers came before Nimrod declaring that a child would soon be born who would cast down his idols and overturn his kingdom Book of Jasher 8:1–4.
+Chronicles of Jerahmeel 12. al-Tabari, History of the Prophets and Kings.
+Terrified, Nimrod commanded that every male child born in that year be slain Book of Jasher 8:13–15.
+Pirkei de-Rabbi Eliezer 27.
+This decree reflected the ancient pattern of kings who, when warned by heavenly signs, sought to secure their dominion by destroying the sons of the righteous—just as Pharaoh later slew the male children of Israel Josephus, Antiquities 2.9.2 Pirkei de-Rabbi Eliezer 26–29.
 Thus, before Abram had drawn his first breath, the powers of Shinar rose in rebellion against the purpose for which he had been sent.

 Terah could no longer endure the turmoil rising within his household.
 Each day brought new whispers from the city, and he feared that Abram’s boldness would soon reach the ears of Nimrod himself.
-Torn between preserving his bloodline and fearing the king, Terah wavered—even considering whether surrendering the boy might save his own life (Book of Jasher 11:17–21).
+Torn between preserving his bloodline and fearing the king, Terah wavered—even considering whether surrendering the boy might save his own life Book of Jasher 11:17–21.
 But before he could act, word of Abram’s awakening reached those elders who still remembered the covenant of the fathers.
 Among them were the household of Shem, the ancient patriarch who had preserved the knowledge handed down from Noah and who recognized the signs of a child raised up by God for a greater work.
+Chronicles of Jerahmeel 12.

 And so the child who had been hidden from birth, preserved from the death decree of a king and sustained by the hand of heaven in the solitude of a cave, was now set apart to be taught by the last surviving elders of the pre-Flood world.
 In the tents of Shem and Noah he received the first true instruction of his life, and the light that had awakened in his heart began to grow into the mantle of a prophet.
 Here the foundations of the Ancient Order were restored to him, and the boy destined to stand against the tyranny of Shinar was prepared for the work that God had appointed from the beginning.